tinderjs/tinder-desktop/README.md

 #### Development ####

-You'll need to run `npm install` in both the main directory, and inside of desktop-app before starting.
+You'll need to run `npm install` and `bower install` in the main directory, and `npm install` inside of desktop-app before starting.

 ###### Running

+From the project root:

 ```
-cd desktop-app
-electron .
+npm run electron
 ```

 ###### Building and packaging

 Ensure you have gulp installed (`npm install -g gulp-cli`).

-Running `gulp` will execute the default tasks of building and packaging the app for Windows, OS X, and Linux (.deb package).
+Running `gulp` will execute the default tasks of building and packaging the app for Windows, OS X, and Linux (.deb and .rpm packages).
 A full list of tasks is available via `gulp -T`.

 Limitations:
-- OS X builds can only be packaged on a Mac.
+- OS X can only be built and packaged on a Mac.
 - Packaging Linux builds requires [fpm](https://github.com/jordansissel/fpm).

 #### Contributors ####